zseta/nftport-demo/README.md

 The app lets you analyze sale transactions made by a specific account on the Ethereum blockchain.

-1. Provide an account/wallet address
+1. Provide an account/wallet address.

-    You can either choose an address from the dropdown list, as an example, or you can also provide a custom ETH address that you want to analyze.
+    You can either choose an address from the dropdown list, as an example, or you can provide a custom ETH address that you want to analyze.
-2. The dashboard automatically updates once you hit enter.
+1. The dashboard automatically updates once you hit enter.

 ### Dashboard
 **High-level metrics**